sequence-toolbox/SeQUeNCe/README.md

 ```
 $ make install
 ```
-This will install the sequence library as well as the numpy, json5, and pandas dependancies.
+This will install the sequence library as well as the package dependencies.

 ## Running the GUI
 Once SeQUeNCe has been installed as described above, simply run the run.py script found in the root of the project directory